winget-run/docs/docs/introduction.md

 ### Pagination
 Routes which return an array in their response are generally paginated and will be marked as such in these docs.
 Any paginated route can accept the 'take' and 'page' query parameters.
 Take represents the number of documents per page, while page represents the page number (starting from 0 ofc) to return documents for.

+### Ordering and sorting
+Results for all paginated routes can be sorted and ordered by mulitple fields which depend on the data being requested.

+#### Sorting
+Sorting can be specified by including a 'sort' query parameter.
+Since this differs based on the data, allowed fields will be specified along with route-specific docs.

+#### Ordering
+Ordering is always the same regardless of data; 1 for ascending and -1 for descending and can be specified by setting the 'order' query parameter.
+The default is always ascending.

 #### Take
 - Min: 1
 - Max: 24